apache/shenyu/shenyu-admin/src/main/java/org/apache/shenyu/admin/discovery/README.md

 This is expected for correctness, but it can duplicate registry polling work.
 Cross-namespace watcher sharing would require a broader cache key such as registry type, server list, and listener node, plus fan-out to each namespace-specific `DiscoverySyncData`.

-## Incremental update caveat
+## Incremental updates

-Eureka incremental events currently build upstream JSON without `namespaceId`. `DiscoveryDataChangedEventSyncListener` maps a blank upstream namespace to the system default namespace before filtering by the current selector namespace.
-As a result, an incremental Eureka upstream event for a non-default namespace can be filtered out even though the initial full refresh inserted the same upstream with the correct namespace.
+Eureka incremental events build upstream JSON without `namespaceId`. `DiscoveryDataChangedEventSyncListener` fills a blank upstream namespace from the current discovery sync context before filtering by the current selector namespace.
+This keeps incremental refresh behavior consistent with the full refresh path for non-default namespaces.

-The minimum behavior-preserving fix is to fill a blank upstream namespace from the current discovery sync context instead of the system default namespace:
+The behavior-preserving rule is:

 ```java
 if (StringUtils.isBlank(discoveryUpstreamData.getNamespaceId())) {